ahems/MyToDoApp/README.md

 );
 ```

+You should now be able to launch the web app and see the site.

 ### Host in Azure Container Apps

+You can use either Azure Web Apps (the default) or Azure Container Apps to host the Web App and API app.
+To use Azure Container Apps, follow these steps:

 * Right-Click on the file "/infra/deploy-aca.bicep", select "Deploy Bicep File...".
 Select your previous Resource Group, no parameters file and wait for it to complete.
 This will deploy the two Web Apps and set all necessary App Settings using the values from your KeyVault.